-In this article, we'll take a look at some compelling evidence and stories that suggest Megalodon is still with us.
+In this article we'll take a look at some compelling evidence and stories that suggest Megalodon is still with us.
+Some say it could still exist in deep and largely unexplored areas of the ocean such as the Mariana Trench.
 In the end, it's up to you to decide: Is there enough proof to support the idea that the Megalodon shark is still alive?

 A Very Real Prehistoric Predator